TomHW/OpenGD77/readme.md

 Repeater book now requires an valid email to make calls and eventually will need an api key.
 More details can be found here <https://www.repeaterbook.com/wiki/doku.php?id=api&s[]=api>

+RepeaterBook supports OpenGD77!

+It's tucked away under Export->Radioddity->OpenGD77 Channels File.

+You can then load it in to OpenGD77 CPS using File->CSV-Append CSV.

 RepeaterBook to OpenGD77 w/Zones
 =======